Dice chess: Sample game

-Here is a sample game of dice chess:
+Here is a sample game of dice chess with two dice:

 White rolls doubles, allowing her to play any move, and selects 1.e4.
 Black rolls a two and a three; no bishop move being possible, he plays 1...Nc6.
 White rolls a three and a four, and plays 2.Bc4.
 Black rolls a four and a five; since no queen move is possible, he must play the only legal rook move, 2...Rb8.
 White rolls a three and a six, and plays 3.Bxf7+.
 Black rolls a two and a four; since no knight or rook move is a legal response to the check, he must pass.
 (Only a six, or doubles, would have allowed him to move.)
 White rolls a two and a four, and chooses 4.Nf3.
 (A three or five would have enabled an immediate win with 4.Bxe8, 4.Qf3 or 4.Qh5#).
 Black rolls a one and a three; again, this does not allow a legal response to the check, so he must pass.
 White rolls a two and a four, and plays 5.Ng5#, ending the game (see diagram).

 Rules variants

-There is no standard for dice chess, and so games called dice chess may have different rules to the ones given here.
+There is no standard for dice chess, and so games called dice chess may have different rules.

-For example, in the version of dice chess given on the BrainKing site:
+One variant with a single die has the following rules: